DoD Appeals and VA Appeals

 No. The DoD appeals system have very strict deadlines as they must complete it before you can be separated.
 If you are already separated, you can appeal to the Board for Correction of Military Records of your branch.
 Some of the branches have strict time limits on appeals at this level.

 How long does it take the VA to process my appeal?

 Under one of the review lanes, the goal is to process the claim in about 125 days.
 However, the BVA lane and other higher levels of review could take years to process.

 What do I do if my appeal is denied?

-If your appeal is denied, you may be able to appeal again under one of the RAMP Lanes or appeal to a higher Board of Review, depending on the circumstances.
+If your appeal is denied, you may be able to appeal again under one of the review Lanes or appeal to a higher Board of Review, depending on the circumstances.
 Full information can be found on our Appeals page.

 How can I check on the status of my appeal?

 You can find the current status of your appeal in your eBenefits portal or by calling your Regional VA office.